 Websites Should be Built to be Search-Friendly

 When investing in getting a website built, often the SEO fundamentals are overlooked.
 Making sure your website is search engine friendly means that you can take advantage of what is essentially free web traffic.
-Paying for ongoing specialist SEO services is a wise investment that can enhance your presence in the search engines even further.
+Paying for ongoing specialist advice from SEO experts is a wise investment that can enhance your presence in the search engines even further.

 But planning for success in organic search before and during the website design and build process will pay dividends far more quickly than going back over it after launch, figuring out which search terms to target and fixing all the issues.